mensenvau/tech_award_2024/README.md

 -   **Workers**: Custom workers handle background tasks, like sending job notifications and syncing with Telegram.

+## 📚 API Documentation

+For detailed information on the API endpoints and how to interact with the Telegram Job Management Platform, please refer to our API documentation:

 [**Postman API Documentation**](https://documenter.getpostman.com/view/36794346/2sAXqtbMJB)

 This documentation provides comprehensive details on all available API routes, including authentication, job creation, user management, and more.